MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/07-exercise-add-to-index-use-push-api.md

 ---
 lab:
-    title: 'Add to an index using the push API'
+  title: Add to an index using the push API
+  description: In this exercise, you'll clone an existing C solution and run it to work out the optimal batch size to upload documents.
+You'll then use this batch size and upload documents effectively using a threaded approach.
+  duration: 20 minutes
+  level: 300
+  islab: true
 ---

 # Add to an index using the push API